Bakerloo line extension: Route safeguarded, project on hold

 In 2021, the route from Elephant & Castle to Lewisham was safeguarded by the Department for Transport, protecting land above and below ground for future construction of the extension.
 This was welcomed by Mayor Sadiq Khan, TfL and local councils.

-Due to the financial situations resulting from the COVID-19 pandemic, work to implement the extension is currently on hold, with TfL's Comprehensive Spending Review submission stating "we are being realistic about what is affordable over the next decade".
+Due to the financial situations resulting from the COVID-19 pandemic, work to implement the extension was put on hold, with TfL's Comprehensive Spending Review submission stating "we are being realistic about what is affordable over the next decade".
 In March 2021, TfL's finance chief stated that the extension would not be seen in the next decade.

 In April 2021, Southwark Council agreed to consider whether a tram down the Old Kent Road to serve development sites along the corridor might be an alternative if the Bakerloo Line extension did not proceed, as this could be delivered faster and cheaper than the Bakerloo line extension.
 The council is limited to around 9,500 homes on the corridor if the extension is not built.

+In October 2024, contracts were awarded for feasibility studies, with the four new stations expected to open by 2040.
+In 2025, property developers along the Old Kent Road stated that the government’s spending review had “killed” the project by not providing funding for the project.